fly-hiring/backend-engineer-challenge/README.md

 ## Your Piece

 This project comes with a [basic invoice model setup](link me), but it's incomplete.
 We want you to build out the model for an invoice as well as the invoice items (line items) in an invoice.
 (TODO: add note that they can use our billing page for the models).
 Then, we want you to show us how you would sync invoices to Stripe.

-You don't have to write to the actual [Stripe API](https://stripe.com/docs/api), but we want to see how that would work.
-This is important data, so we care about reliabily syncing things and data integrity.
+We don't want you to write to the actual Stripe API!
+We wrote a lib, that you can find in `lib/` that mimics Stripe's Ruby library.
+There is a Markdown file that should explain what you have to work with, but feel free to dig around the code.
+You do not have to use this lib, you can write comments if that's less confusing.
+This lib is there for to help you, give you ideas, and prevent you from wasting a bunch of time learning the Stripe API or their Ruby library.
+More than the usage of the Stripe API, we're interested in how you handle the error cases, retries.

 ### Criteria